bitburner-official/bitburner-src/markdown/bitburner.warehouseapi.haswarehouse.md

 boolean

-true if warehouse is present, false if not
+true if warehouse is present, false if not.

+## Remarks

+RAM cost: 10 GB